tari-labs/tari-university/src/protocols/mimblewimble-1/MainReport.md

 and generates a range proof for the commitment.

 Bob then needs to sign that he's happy that everything is complete to his satisfaction.
-He creates a [Schnorr Signature](../../cryptography/digital_signatures/introduction_schnorr_signatures.md) with the challenge,
+He creates a partial [Schnorr Signature](../../cryptography/digital_signatures/introduction_schnorr_signatures.md) with the challenge,

 $$ e = H(R_a + R_b \Vert X + P_b \Vert f \Vert m) $$